 In Iowa, tornado season is destructive and challenging for households.
-The electricity can take several days to restore, so your family could be looking at several days without food, water, or communication.
+The electricity can take several days to restore, so your family could be looking for several days without food, water, or communication.

 For these reasons, it’s essential to prepare for the season properly, which you can by:

 - Get Your Supplies and House Ready

 We’ll walk you through each step of the preparation process to better understand what, when, and how to get ready for Iowa’s tornado season.

 Golden Rule has more trucks on the road than any other Des Moines Metro home services company.
 Our licensed and insured electricians can perform a same-day whole-home generator installation.
 Backed by thousands of 5-star Google reviews, we believe in providing reliable and high-quality workmanship.